uniba-swt/LetSynchronise/README.md

 # LetSynchronise
-LetSynchronise is extensible, web-based, open-source (GPL3) framework for modelling, simulating, analysing, and optimising LET-based systems.
+LetSynchronise is an extensible, web-based, open-source (GPL3) framework for modelling, simulating, analysing, and optimising LET-based systems.
 It currently focuses on timing behaviour and does not support the modelling of, e.g., functional behaviour, data values, or memory usage.
-The target audience of LetSynchronise is researchers who wish to (1) rapidly prototype and experiment with LET schedul- ing policies and optimisations, (2) make solutions and benchmarks readily accessible, and (3) fairly and accurately reproduce and eval- uate the results of existing work.
+The target audience of LetSynchronise is researchers who wish to (1) rapidly prototype and experiment with LET scheduling policies and optimisations, (2) make solutions and benchmarks readily accessible, and (3) fairly and accurately reproduce and evaluate the results of existing work.

 ## Dependencies